In ecommerce, knowing how to price products isn’t altogether unlike the game show The Price Is Right.

 2. Know your customers

-Understanding your market demographic, what they value, and how much they’re willing to spend for products is integral to setting prices and choosing an appropriate pricing strategy.
+Understanding your market demographic, what they value, and how much they’re willing to spend for products is integral to setting the best price and choosing an appropriate pricing strategy.

 3. Consider hiring a pricing analyst

-For scaling ecommerce businesses, choosing and creating a pricing strategy is often far more complex than just relying on cost-plus pricing alone.
+For scaling an ecommerce store, creating the right ecommerce pricing strategy is often far more complex than just relying on competitor-based pricing alone.